How to spot epizootic haemorrhagic disease, what to do if you suspect it and measures to prevent its spread.

 There has never been a reported case of epizootic haemorrhagic disease in Great Britain.

-Epizootic haemorrhagic disease is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Epizootic haemorrhagic disease is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Offices.
 Failure to do so is an offence.

 How to spot epizootic haemorrhagic disease